-U.S. regulators are strengthening warnings about the dangers of two types of powerful opioid painkillers, codeine and tramadol, due to risks of slowed breathing and death.
+TRENTON, N.J. – U.S. regulators are strengthening warnings about the dangers of two types of powerful painkillers due to risks of slowed breathing and death.

-The Food and Drug Administration said Thursday it is requiring makers of the pain medicines to change the products' labels to warn against giving them to children under age 12, and to limit use in older children.
-The FDA also says breastfeeding women shouldn't take them because of possible harm to the baby.
+The Food and Drug Administration said Thursday it is requiring makers of prescription versions of the medicines, codeine and tramadol, to change the products' labels to warn against giving them to children under age 12, and to limit use in older children.
+The FDA also said breastfeeding women shouldn't take them because of possible harm to the baby.

 The agency in 2013 had warned against use of codeine and tramadol in children and adolescents to treat pain after surgery to remove tonsils.

 On Thursday, FDA said that some children are at higher risk of harm from the medicines because they break down codeine and tramadol more rapidly than normal, which can cause dangerously high levels of the drugs in the blood.

 That can cause symptoms such as low or shallow breathing, confusion and, in breastfeeding infants, trouble breastfeeding and limpness.

 "They are powerful, effective medicines when they're used right.
 They can cause a lot of harm when they're not," said the FDA's Dr. Douglas Throckmorton during a conference call.